MONDAY 26 MAY: SPECIAL GENERAL MEETING

 Location: North Harbour Rugby Offices, Level 2, North Harbour Stadium

-Register: Let us know you are coming to the information evening at: Info Evening Registration
+Register: Let us know you are coming to the training by emailing members@nhrra.co.nz.

-If you have any question before the evening, contact Ryan Nixon at ryan@harbourrugby.co.nz or Scott Rees at members@nhrra.co.nz.
+If you have any question before the training, contact Ryan Nixon at ryan@harbourrugby.co.nz or Scott Rees at members@nhrra.co.nz.

 REFEREE REGISTRATION